 To illustrate the concept of the Johari window model in a better way, let us go through the following example;

-After a year, A becomes familiar to the organisation and with each member of his team.
+After a year, A becomes familiar to the organization and with each member of his team.
 He has managed to gather maximum information about his co-workers, and the company and the others now have a fair idea of his abilities, behaviour, skills and attitude.

 The above change in the Johari window of ‘A’ in one year shows that with constant interaction, regular feedback, cordial interpersonal relations, personal improvement increases transparency and develops trust among the employees.